EL SEGUNDO’S CANDY CANE LANE – EL SEGUNDO, CA

 This is the pride and joy of that place known to locals as “Mayberry By The Sea”.
-This is their Candy Cane Lane, unlike any other towns.
+This is our Candy Cane Lane, unlike any other town.
 El Segundo hosts numerous humongous Annual events throughout the year…the Independence Day Festival by day & 4th Of July Fireworks display at night, the El Segundo Home Town Fair & Carnival, the El Segundo Richmond Street Fair, and the Halloween festivities just to name a few.
 They even had their massive Centennial Celebration.
 But El Segundo loves, and I mean loves their Holiday Parade that leads to the opening night of Candy Cane Lane.

 Not enough can be said of the dedication of the 26 homeowners who year in and year out, put on the displays that they do.
-As I mentioned, each home is done up to a different theme and over the years each resident seems to stick to their expertise, except or a few tweaks here and there.
+As I mentioned, each home is done up to a different theme and over the years each resident seems to stick to their expertise, except for a few tweaks here and there.
 The results are quite dazzling.
 From the moment you approach the beginning of Candy Cane Lane, you hear the music, see the twinkling of each house lighting up the entire block as it begins to warm up your heart on those chilly nights.

 One last note, remember the Christmas and Holiday spirit if you come.
 Most importantly, respect the property of not only the homeowners on Candy Cane Lane but those on the surrounding streets.
 The past few years there have been numerous complaints of people arguing over parking spots, parking in front of fire hydrants, blocking driveways, dumping trash wherever, stomping across lawns, and even thinking it’s ok to use the El Segundo community for public restrooms.
 Let’s all be thankful for Candy Cane Lane, those that put it together, make it beautiful, maintain it and keep it safe for us to enjoy each and every year.